lm-tools/jobcentre-api/README.md

+# jobcentre-api - deprecated

+*This project is no longer maintained*

 This service acts as a proxy for [los.direct.gov.uk](http://los.direct.gov.uk).
 It lets you look up the jobcentre responsible for a given postcode.

 ##install